mouaadaassou/K8s-Graylog/README.md

 #### Where to Go
-Graylog is a very flexible, it support different data soure inputs, you can creat streams and attach it to a given input/output, ... after this article, you are able to start you own Gaylog Stack and log data to it, for further information about Graylog, you take a look at the Official Documentation
+Graylog is a very flexible, it support different data soure inputs, you can creat streams and attach it to a given input/output, ... after this article, you are able to start your own Gaylog Stack and log data to it, for further information about Graylog, you take a look at the [Official Documentation](https://docs.graylog.org/en/3.0/)

 next article we gonna use Graylog with Spring Boot Application to demonstrate how send our Application logs to Graylog. looking forwards :).